chrisnoonan98675/site/xl-deploy/concept/biztalk-plugin.markdown

 - BizTalk
 tags:
 - biztalk
-- middleware
 - plugin
 ---

 The XL Deploy BizTalk plugin adds the capability to perform BizTalk configuration and deployment tasks.

 For information about BizTalk requirements and the configuration items (CIs) that the plugin supports, refer to the [BizTalk Plugin Reference](/xl-deploy/latest/biztalkPluginManual.html).

 ## Features